 Where possible, its a good idea to have your trailer wheels and tyres the same as your tow vehicle.
-They don’t have to be exactly the same, but having them interchangeable is well and truly worth while.
+They don’t have to be exactly the same, but having them interchangeable is very useful when you are travelling.
 This applies to everything you’d take off the beaten track; camper trailers, boats and caravans.

 I’ve done this in the past with our 80 Series Land Cruiser and the Off road boat trailer I built, and it’s worked wonders.
 This time, we’ve changed our camper trailer to match the new wheels running on our Isuzu Dmax.

 By having wheels and tyres that are interchangeable from your tow vehicle to the trailer allows for double use of your spare.
 Your vehicles spare tyre can be used on the trailer, and vice versa should you need it.
 If you are travelling with only one spare for each, it allows you to get 2 punctures on the trailer or tow vehicle before having no spares left.

 In theory this allows you to take less spare tyres.
 However, 3 spares for two moving vehicles is often a good idea especially if you are travelling remotely.